 1 Text does well – how do you make text ‘appear’ as you click through your instagram stories?

 I did a little twitter poll and it matched what I was already thinking – most people watch instagram stories with the sound off.
-That’s not to say video and talking doesn’t do well, but that text if more helpful for a wider audience.
+That’s not to say video and talking doesn’t do well, but that text is more helpful for a wider audience.
 When uploading videos straight to your Instagram, you might want to buy Instagram video views if you feel that a lack of engagement could be harming your image or credibility (especially if you are a brand or an influencer!).

 Text is easily inserted onto each snap.
 It’s also rather nice when the text appears as you click through rather than a giant chunk at once.
 To do this, just upload your first snap and add the first block of text, then take a screenshot of the picture with the text so far (or hit the little save button!).
 Then upload the screenshot and add the next bit of text, and so forth until all the text you want has appeared on the story.
 Easy peasy!